HnZGaming/Gaalsien/Instance/motd.md

 New players will also land in the Lobby server first.
 You can select which sector you want to spawn in from one of "spawn pads" in the lobby.

-Whenever you cross the border, you'll have to load the receiving end's server.
-This can take up your time depending on what you do regularly in the space.
+## Nexus Seamless Client

-To shorten the sector-loading time, install the [Client Plugin Loader](https://steamcommunity.com/sharedfiles/filedetails/?id=2407984968), and activate the "seamless loading" feature.
-This feature will skip a chunk of loading tasks so that you can semi-instantly move between sectors.
+Loading/unloading a sector takes time.
+Install the [Client Plugin Loader](https://steamcommunity.com/sharedfiles/filedetails/?id=2407984968) and activate "NexusSeamlessClient".
+You can skip a chunk of the loading time and semi-instantly move between sectors.
+NOTE WeaponCore is known to mulfunction after jumping.
+Press F5 to get it back working.

 # PvE/NPC Behaviors